Research shows that 99% of employees would like to work remotely at least some of the time.

 Articulate the desired outcome within the agenda for your virtual meeting.
 In the invite, task select members with prep work that will help your zoom through your meeting without any delays.

-This small change allows your remote employees to be present during the actual meeting.
+This small change lets your remote employees present during the meeting.

 4) Use a reliable meeting platform.